regexident/cargo-modules/README.md

 ### No-Color Mode

-cargo-modules checks for the presence of a `NO_COLOR` environment variable that, when present (regardless of its value), prevents the addition of color to the console output.
+cargo-modules checks for the presence of a `NO_COLOR` environment variable that, when present (regardless of its value), prevents the addition of color to the console output (and only the console output!).

 ## Contributing